Gijsbertbas/arduino/README.md

 ----

 The plotting folder contains some (test) scripts used for generating the website figures.
-The at_commands folder contains some documentation on AT commands for the SIM800.
+The at_commands folder contains documentation on AT commands for the SIM800.

 Don't hesitate to get in touch!